 If a person holds foreign stocks for longer than two years or 24 months, it will be treated as a long-term capital asset.
 However, if the holding period lasts anything less than 12 months, it will be classified under short-term capital assets.

-The tax rate for long-term capital assets is 20% if indexation benefit has been applied to the purchase price of the stocks.
+The tax rate for long-term capital assets is 20% if the indexation benefit has been applied to the purchase price of the stocks.
 Without indexation benefits, the tax rate is 10%.

-Under indexation benefit, your purchase price is adjusted according to the inflation index before the tax is charged.
+Under the indexation benefit, your purchase price is adjusted according to the inflation index before the tax is charged.
 The tax rate for short-term capital gain will be decided based on individual cases based on the slab rates.

 ESOPs can be both short-term and long-term.
 For example, if you plan to utilize your company’s ESOP plan for your retirement, you will need to keep those stocks for at least 10 to 15 years, making it a long-term investment.
 On the other hand, if you leave your company 12 months after your ESOPs have been vested, you are eligible to receive the vested portion.
-However, it will then be considered as a short-term investment.
+However, it will then be considered a short-term investment.